VUEngine/VUEngine-Core/doc/pages/printing.md

 Font management
 ---------------

-The VBJaEngine comes with a default font for writing to the Printing Layer, but you can replace it with any number of custom fonts.
+The VUEngine comes with a default font for writing to the Printing Layer, but you can replace it with any number of custom fonts.
 To tell the engine to ignore the default font and load your custom font(s) instead, you have to define the `__CUSTOM_FONTS` macro in your game's `config.h` file.

     #define __CUSTOM_FONTS